 A project engineer leads the technical development of an engineering project.
-Depending on the size and responsibility afforded to the project engineer, he/she may also be charged with project management duties as well.
+Depending on the size and responsibility, he/she may also assume project management duties as well.
 The project engineer typically works closely with mechanical designers, electrical designers, drafters, purchasing agents, schedulers, and external vendors to meet project requirements and deliveries.
-In this article, you will learn project engineer’s job roles, software packages used, credentials, and potential employers of project engineers.
+In this article, you will learn project engineer’s job roles, software packages used, credentials, and potential employers.

 A project engineer broadly assumes responsibility for the technical guidance and delivery of a project.
 In some cases, this may mean complete ownership of all technical elements on a project.
 In other cases, technical ownership means overall plant integration and support of other engineering and drafting functions.